kanboard/documentation/source/admin_guide/ldap_parameters.rst

 | E_NAME``              |          | name                             |
 +-----------------------+----------+----------------------------------+

-Notes:

--  LDAP attributes must be in lowercase
+.. note::  LDAP attributes must be in lowercase